hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 In particular, as $A$ and $B$ are layouts:

-- Their functions can be easily defined.
+- Their singlevariate functions can be easily defined.

 - Then, $C = \text{Complement}(B, \text{size}(A))$ is either well-defined or
 does not exist.